Caluril/Ozzis_Addon/README.md

 # Slash Commands (Loaded Addons)
 * Dugi Guides '/dg' - If DugiGuides is loaded this command will work along with default '/dugi'.
-* Reload UI '/rl' or '/reload' - If ElvUI is not loaded then these slash commands will be available.
 * NoTaint2 - '/nt2' - If !!NoTaint2 is loaded then this slash command will work along with the default '/notaint2'.
 * BugSack - '/bug' - If BugSack is loaded then this slash command will work along with the default '/bugsack'.
 * BadBoy - '/bb' - If BadBoy is loaded then this slash command will work along with the default '/badboy'.